AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-view-configure-identifying-fields.md

 ![Without identifying field](../data-views/_images/identifying-field-with-field.png)

+For asset queries, this canonical meaning is provided by the asset property name so an identifying field is usually not necessary.
 ## To add an identifying field

 To add an identifying field to the field set for a query, select an eligible field from the **Identifying field** dropdown.